tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 ANGSD version 0.935-48-gff0c042 `-minIndDepth` is not recognized, but `-minInd` can still be used (the default required individual depth of
 1 will be used).

-Looking at the standard output what percentage of the sites provided to ANGSD were actually retained?
+Looking at the standard output, what percentage of the sites provided to ANGSD were actually retained?

 <details>